JimmyX07/Iron_Man_Servo_ESP32_DEV/README.md

 you can modify the PWM values in the code's CONFIGURATION tab), two leds and a momentary push button like the limit switches used in 3D printers.

-in the configuration.h tab you can play around with different customizations either if you want the eyes to behave differently, the servos to have different values or you're not using a J.I.M. board that I gave you myself and you wanna change some pins.
+In the configuration.h tab you can play around with different customizations either if you want the eyes to behave differently, the servos to have different values or you're not using a J.I.M. board that I gave you myself and you wanna change some pins.